w3c/wai-components/index.fr.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.

-title: Composantes essentielles de l'accessibilité du Web # Do not translate "title:".
+title: Composantes essentielles de l’accessibilité du Web # Do not translate "title:".
 Do translate the text after "title:".
 nav_title: "Composantes de l'accessibilité du Web" # A short title that is used in the navigation

 lang: fr   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry